stneuhaus/iqms_md_exp_imp/README.md

-# Vault Export Loader Automation
+# Vault Export/Import Loader Automation

-This directory contains an automated Python script for running Veeva VaultLoader exports with JSON-based configuration.
-The script is location-independent and can be run from anywhere on your system.
+This directory contains automated Python scripts for running Veeva VaultLoader exports and imports with JSON-based configuration.
+The scripts are location-independent and can be run from anywhere on your system.

 ## Directory Structure